Cloud-Premises/quran-app/PRIVACY_POLICY.md

 - If the collection is solely for journalistic, artistic, or literary purposes
 - If the information is publicly available and is specified by the regulations

+# WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?
 ## 4. WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?

 _In Short: We may share information in specific situations described in this section and/or with the following third parties._